U.S. consumer companies a relative refuge in recent market turmoil

-SAN FRANCISCO (Reuters) - Many of the stocks that have gotten off most lightly during the waves of selling on Wall Street this week are those standing to benefit from consumers with more buying power, like Amazon.com (AMZN.O) and Netflix (NFLX.O).
+SAN FRANCISCO, Feb 8 (Reuters) - Many of the stocks that have gotten off most lightly during the waves of selling on Wall Street this week are those standing to benefit from consumers with more buying power, like Amazon.com and Netflix .

 The S&P 500 consumer discretionary index’s 4 percent drop on Thursday was worse than the S&P 500’s 3.75 percent fall, but over the past week its decline has been less violent than slumps suffered by the broader market.